 Scottish Churches World Exchange programme.

 the foundation of the Trust, whose objects are:

-the education of girls in Northern Malawi, by means of funding a
+(a) to advance the education of girls in Northern Malawi, by means of funding a

 Mzimba District, and provide bursaries annually for five children with hearing impairment, and for five orphans;

 (b) to improve the infrastructure

 (roads, water, electricity, employment opportunities) and health facilities of the surrounding area for the benefit of the

 on the achievements of the first year and the plans for the school are given in the Annual Report and Financial Statement

 and Project Plan, which can be found at http://www.chesneytrust.org/news.
 The work of Janet Chesney and The Chesney Trust received very favourable

 comment from MSP’s Karen Gillon and Aileen Campbell